team of researchers was headed by Professor Neil

 3) Patient follow-up.

-report of the findings of a large scale
+report of the findings of the large scale clinical

-on behalf of Hsin Ten by Flinders Consulting, as well as
+of Hsin Ten by Flinders Consulting, as well as

 providing instructions for the reader on how to take

-optimum care of their legs, with
+optimum care of their legs, with additional guidance

-lymphatic system in health and disease" DVD is
+the lymphatic system in health and disease" DVD, is

 only available from Flinders University.